joyanta55/DinD_with_Code/README.md

 </p>

 ### Requirements
-Install and set rootless docker access.
-Which means if you can run
+Install and set rootless docker access on your `Linux` machine.
+If you can run

 ```
 docker run hello-world